henpemaz/PartModPartMeme/ExtendedGates/Resources/README.txt

 "forbidden", does not open from this side :)
 "comsmark", requires the player to have the Mark of Communication on their playerprogression "uwu", uwu
+"glow", requires the player to have the Neuron Glow on their playerprogression

 To specify a gate as reusable, include " : Multi" (case-insensitive) at the end of the entry for that gate.
 This gives the gate enough fuel to be used some 20 times in a single cycle, and its refreshed if the room unloads and loads again.
 Electric gates' batteries turn green if you enable this.
 The water level for water gates stays high.